 Local SEO and Citations

 Local citations are a known component of any successful local SEO strategy.
 Sometimes you’ll see them referred to as NAP (name, address, phone number) data.
 Admittedly, their power has waned in recent years as search algorithms have become more sophisticated, but they still play a role in influencing search positions.
-Building citations is still a task you’ll need to consider.
+Building citations, whether that’s with a local citation building service or by yourself, is still a task you’ll need to consider.

 What is a local listing citation?